shift-org/shift-docs/README.md

 1. Install Node: https://nodejs.org/en/download
 2. Download source code: `git clone https://github.com/shift-org/shift-docs.git`
 3. Start your local server: `cd shift-docs ; ./shift up`
-4. Build frontend content: `./shift watch`
+4. Optionally, watch for content changes: `./shift watch`
 5. Visit `https://localhost:4443/` .
 If this leads to an SSL error in chrome, you may try flipping this flag:  chrome://flags/#allow-insecure-localhost

 Note that no changes to the filesystems **inside** the container should ever be needed;  they read from your **local** filesystem so updating the local FS will show up in the container (perhaps after a restart).
 Updating, changing branches, etc can be done with git commands **outside** of the container (`git checkout otherbranch` or `git pull`).